 Would you like to contact Skip or Carol to do a talk for your

-club meeting, conference, banquet, conclave, or sportsman's show?
+club meeting, conference, banquet, conclave, sportsman's show, or fly fishing expo?

 For a list of Skip's Programs, click here:

 For a list of Skip's fly tying clinics, click here:

 Carol gives a 50-minute presentation on photography called

 "Fly Fishing Photography 101: How to Capture What You See."

 She'll provide more details on request.

 Use the "Contact Us" form, or the "Contact us here" link above to get in touch with Carol about her talk.

 Check out Carol's Etsy store, CarolAMorrisFlyFish for original gifts for the fly fisher: